 lower than that is when it starts to get dangerous.
 Nor do you have to maintain 10% body fat forever -- once you start on hormones, your fat deposits will begin

 migrating to a more male distribution and you can regain as much extra weight as you like without compromising your masculine figure.
 However, I would caution against

-expecting T to be a magic bullet -- it causes any new stored fat to be in the male pattern, but doesn't necessarily move the stored female fat you've already got.
-For a while there after I first went on hormones, I started getting fat in my gut in addition to the fat that was already on my thighs, which made me feel disgusting all around.
-Better to be fit, yeah?)
+expecting T to be a magic bullet -- it causes any new stored fat to be in the male pattern, but doesn't necessarily move the stored female fat you've already got.)

 While there are far more comprehensive sources than me on the subject of weight loss, my FTM fitness primer is a good jumping-off place, particularly if you're thinking, LOSE WEIGHT??
 IF ONLY I KNEW HOW.